piclas-framework/piclas/doc/userguide/030_features_models.md

     Coil1-Segment3-NumOfPoints = 5
     Coil1-Segment3-LineVector = (/-2.0,0.0/)

-The ``-NumOfPoints`` controls the number of discretization points per segment.
+The `-NumOfPoints` controls the number of discretization points per segment.
 A linear segment is simply described by a vector in the cross-section plane.
 The circular segment is defined by a radius and the initial as well as final angle of the segment.
+It should be noted that the base point defines the start of the first segment as opposed to the circular and rectangular cross-sections, where it is the middle point of the cross-section.

 ## Direct Simulation Monte Carlo